jim-schilling/splurge-lazyframe-compare/README.md

 - **Error handling**: Robust exception handling with custom exceptions and graceful recovery
 - **Polars integration**: Seamless integration with Polars LazyFrames for efficient data processing
 - **Improved error messages**: Clear guidance for proper usage of complex data types
+ - **Test renaming tooling**: Tests were updated using `splurge-test-namer` to rename tests based on module `DOMAINS` sentinels added to each code module.
+This keeps test names aligned with module domains and improves discoverability.

 ## Contributing